glener10/authentication/documentation/useCases/User/change_email.md

 SCENARIO: Change email with Success
 GIVEN: The server is running and connected to the database without errors
-WHEN: A PATCH request is made to /users/changeEmail with a valid search parameter (id or email), valid JWT from the owner of the search parameter and valid email
+WHEN: A PATCH request is made to /users/changeEmail with a valid search parameter (id or email), valid JWT from the owner of the search parameter and valid new email and valid code
 THEN: It must return the user information without email and a 200 code

 SCENARIO: Change email without Success because token is not informed